ibaifernandez/ibaifernandez/bootcamp-notes/react/2-understanding-react.md

 ![Example 4](../../img/react/example-4.png)

+#### What about those `key`s?

-### React _should_ ask you to use keys on each item of the array.
+React _requests_ `key`s to be used on each item of the array.
+These `key`s can either be hard-coded, like in the previous example, or added _dynamically_, as we will see next.
+Some notes on `key`s:

--   A “key” is a special string attribute you need to include when creating lists of elements in React.
+-   A `key` is a special `string` attribute you need to include **when creating lists of elements in React**.

--   Keys are used in React to give an identity to the elements in the lists in order to know which items in the list are changed, updated, or deleted.
+-   `key`s are used in React **to give an identity to the elements\* in the lists **in order to know which items in the list are changed, updated, or deleted\*\*.

--   It is recommended to use a string as a key that uniquely identifies the items in the list
+-   It is recommended to use a `string` as a `key` that uniquely identifies the items in the list.

--   Array indexes can also be assigned as keys to the list items, although this is highly discouraged because if the elements of the arrays get reordered in the future, it will get confusing for the developer as the keys for the elements will also change.
+-   Array indexes can also be assigned as `key`s to the list items, although this is highly discouraged because if the elements of the arrays get reordered in the future, it will get confusing for the developer as the `key`s for the elements will also change.

-## 2 Mapping array to `<li>`
+## 2 Mapping array to `<li>` (_aka_ "Changing `key`s dynamically")

-Let us update the code's `.map` function to create a new array of `<li>`'s so that each one of them corresponds to one animal from the original array.
+Let's update this code's `.map` function to create a new array of `<li>`s so that each one of them corresponds to one animal from the original array.

     import React from "react";
     import ReactDOM from "react-dom";